 If you do not feel comfortable filing online, you may want to look into personal assistance.
 Take note that personal tax preparers charge their own rate to file your tax return.
 The National Society of Accountants calculated the average fee charged in 2013 to file tax returns was $246.
 How much you are charged depends on where you file, the type of return you file, and ultimately the rate you are charged by your tax preparer.

-If you or someone you know is struggling to pay for this fee, do not worry, there is help.
+If you or someone you know is struggling to pay for this fee, do not worry, there is a help.
 The AARP Foundation offers free in-person tax preparation for low to moderate income taxpayers.
 The service is especially in favor of helping taxpayers age 60 or older.
 View AARP Foundation to find a location in your area.

 Check before you file

 Before you file taxes either online or through a person, check the credibility of who is filing your return.
-Ensure you do not file somewhere that does not have a good reputation as being known as a reliable place to file a tax-return.
+Ensure you do not file somewhere that does not have a good reputation as being known as a reliable place to file a tax return.

 For instance, last year’s big mistake by H&R Block resulted in about 660,000 people from receiving their tax return on time.
 Doing the proper research before choosing a tax professional is crucial before filing.